 Cost recovery and fees for Health Canada

-Learn about the practice of cost recovery at Health Canada, including details on fees, service standards and fee remission.
-In the future, this webpage will have details on how to pay fees.
+Learn about the practice of cost recovery at Health Canada, including details on fees, service standards, fee remissions, and how to pay.

 On this page